SQL INPUT

 OFFSET nskip(n)

-Why Convert SQL to MongoDB?
+Why convert SQL to MongoDB?

-Database Migration
+Database migration

-Moving from MySQL, PostgreSQL or SQLite to MongoDB?
-This tool helps you translate your existing query logic quickly and accurately, reducing the risk of errors during migration.
+Moving from MySQL, PostgreSQL, SQL Server or SQLite to MongoDB?
+Translate your existing query logic quickly and reduce the risk of mistakes during the migration.

 Learning MongoDB

-Team Collaboration
+Team collaboration